worzy/RPi_Photobooth/README.md

   - GraphicsMagick -- http://www.graphicsmagick.org/
   - twython -- https://github.com/ryanmcgrath/twython

 Updated as of April 2016 - Latest versions of libaries + APIs Things new in this version:
-   - idle mode which checks if internet is back for any files not uploaded
+   - idle mode which checks if internet is back for any files not uploaded.
    - better handling of errors with pygame and picamera - should exit gracefully in more cases now